laurimaila/phonebook-front/README.md

 # Phonebook-frontend
-Assignment for course DTEK2040
-ReactJS frontend for a phonebook app
+Assignment for course DTEK2040, a ReactJS frontend for a phonebook app